 - Cross-border speed: Businesses and consumers expect international transfers to be just as fast as domestic ones.
 Networks in Europe and Asia are working toward this.

 - Digital currencies: Central Bank Digital Currencies (CBDCs) are emerging as government-backed options for faster, secure transactions.
+In India, the RBI has been actively piloting the e-Rupee (India’s CBDC) for retail transactions since 2022, with ongoing expansion.

 - AI-driven security: AI will enable real-time fraud checks to prevent scams.